 The Spanish government has added an exception to the decree if the Council of Ministers agrees to it for reasons of "national interest."

-MadridWith Pedro Sánchez at the United Nations assembly denouncing the "genocide" in Palestine, the Spanish government approved this Tuesday the royal decree for the total embargo of arms to Israel, two weeks after he announced it. the Spanish presidentThe Minister of Economy and Trade, Carlos Cuerpo, has confirmed that it will affect all defense and security equipment, including dual-use equipment—which can be used in both the military and civilian spheres.
+MadridWith Pedro Sánchez at the United Nations assembly denouncing the "genocide" in Palestine, the Spanish government approved this Tuesday the royal decree for the total embargo of arms to Israel, two weeks after he announced it. the Spanish presidentThe Minister of Economy and Trade, Carlos Cuerpo, has confirmed that this will affect all defense and security equipment, including dual-use equipment—equipment that can be used in both the military and civilian spheres.
 Thus, the export and import of weapons to or from the country headed by Benjamin Netanyahu will be prohibited.

 Quarterly appearance

 From the opposition, the PP has avoided commenting on the arms embargo decree, pending the release of its details.
-Its spokesperson in Congress, Ester Muñoz, has defended this caution because she sees it as possibly simply "posturing to please its partners," she reports.
+Its spokesperson in Congress, Ester Muñoz, has defended this caution because she believes it may simply be "posturing to please its partners," she reports.
 Andrea ZamoranoIn any case, Muñoz stressed that it is a "very complex" issue that should not be "trivialized" because "many of the components used by the [Spanish] armed forces are Israeli."
 "I ask that the defense and security of the people who are risking their lives not be trifled with," he said at a press conference in the lower house.